 This piece was quite lean.
 Whatever you have, put the fattiest side facing up.
 This will allow all those juices and moisture to melt off and drip across the rest to keep it nice and tender.

-Yes, brisket and potatoes can be cooked together but cabbage should not be added into your pot until the end.
+Cabbage leaves should not be added into your pot until the end.
 The leaves don’t take but a few minutes to get tender so wait until the end to achieve the perfect texture overall.
-I use whole russet potatoes as trivets most of the time actually!
+You can just lay on the top after you remove the lid, lay back down to steam for 5 minutes to wilt and get tender.

 Ninja Foodi Corned Beef and Cabbage Recipe